apache/flink/flink-table/README.md

 * `flink-table-api-bridge-base`: Base classes for APIs to bridge between Table API and DataStream API
 * `flink-table-api-java-bridge`:
   * Java APIs to bridge between Table API and DataStream API
-  * When implementing a connector, you usually need to depend only on this module, in order to bridge your connector implementation developed with DataStream to Table API
+  * Connectors that are developed using DataStream API, usually need to depend only on this module.
 * `flink-table-api-scala-bridge`: Scala APIs to bridge between Table API and DataStream API
 * `flink-table-api-java-uber`:
-  * Uber JAR bundling `flink-table-common` and all the Java API modules, including 3rd party dependencies.
+  * Uber JAR bundling `flink-table-common` and all the Java API modules, including the bridging to DataStream API and 3rd party dependencies.
   * This module is intended to be used by the flink-dist, rather than from the users directly.

 ### Runtime